 Listening quality scores (MOS LQK) relate to the clarity or sound of the received voice signal.
 Conversational quality scores (MOS CQ such as G.107) include impairment factors, such as delay, that degrade the natural flow of conversation.

-You can access voice quality metrics from the Cisco Unified IP Phone by using the Call Statistics screen (see the “Call Statistics Screen” section) or remotely by using Streaming Statistics (see Chapter 8, “Monitoring the Cisco Unified IP Phone Remotely”).
+You can access voice quality metrics from the Cisco Unified IP Phone by using the Call Statistics screen (see the “Call Statistics Screen” section) or remotely by using Streaming Statistics (see the “Monitoring the Cisco Unified IP Phone Remotely” chapter.

 To use the metrics for monitoring voice quality, note the typical scores under normal conditions of zero packet loss, and use the metrics as a baseline for comparison.